-Center for STEM Education
+Center for STEAM Education

-This work has focused on how to integrate contemporary STEM research and development into K-12 classrooms.
-Projects that place STEM graduate students in K-12 classrooms as 'resident scientists' enable young people to learn about/participate in research.
+This work has focused on how to integrate contemporary STEAM research and development into K-12 classrooms.
+Projects that place STEAM graduate students in K-12 classrooms as 'resident scientists' enable young people to learn about/participate in research.
 A similar project placing graduate students in classrooms as 'resident engineers' engages K-12 students in programming sensors for classroom use.
 Projects in sustainability and climate change explore youth engagement in contemporary issues.

 The center facilitates collaborations on research, curriculum development, program development, and professional development related to the Next Generation Science Standards, engaging school administrators, teachers, researchers, STEM faculty, and non-formal educators.